 Subtle taste in green smoothies

-Green smoothies with are really easy to make but the key point is to be patient and start slowly.
-And by slowly I don’t mean the setting on your blender but the one on your ambition.
-That glass of green cucumber-based veggie goodness might look amazing on Pinterest but if all you taste is cucumber mush, neither you nor your kids are likely to fall in love with it.
+That glass of green cucumber-based veggie goodness might look amazing on Pinterest.
+But if all you taste is cucumber mush, neither you nor your kids are likely to fall in love with it.

-Trying to prove to myself how tough and healthy I was, I threw an entire beetroot into the blender for my first vegetable smoothie.
-The result tasted much too earthy for me so I didn’t drink it.
+I threw an entire beetroot in the blender for my first vegetable smoothie.
+Not surprisingly, the result tasted much too earthy for me to drink it.
 So what good did the entire beetroot for my body?
 Zero.
-I had one unpleasant sip and therefore much less beetroot goodness than if I had finished a delicious breakfast smoothie with only half a beetroot.

 Sweetness in green smoothies for children

-That doesn’t mean everything has to taste sweet for kids to eat it.
-But when I experiment with vegetables in smoothies, I prefer to start on the sweeter side and use some fruit juice as a liquid.
-If the chosen juice is more on the sour end, I do sometimes add anywhere between a teaspoon and a tablespoon of honey.
-Over time, as you get used to the taste and your kids start loving it, you’ll be able to slowly reduce the sweetness.
+Therefore, I prefer to start on the sweeter side and use some fruit juice as a liquid.
+If my juice is tart, I might add a tablespoon of honey.
+You’ll be able to reduce sweetness over time.
+Just wait until you get used to the taste and your kids start loving it.

 8 Tips for making tasty green smoothies